-EDU 104 TECHNOLOGIES FOR THE K-12 EDUCATOR Three credit hours Prerequisites: May be taken concurrently with EDU 101, 102; PSY 100 (or PSY 110), PSY 205
+EDU 104 TECHNOLOGIES FOR THE K-12 EDUCATOR

+May be taken concurrently with EDU 101.

 This course will emphasize the use of technologies in the curriculum; including, but not limited to, technology assessment and purchase, software evaluation, mastery of teaching resources (word-processing, spreadsheets, presenting CD-ROM, laser disc), instructional strategies, Internet access, electronic classroom training, access and free speech issues, and grant writing.